brobeson/ctest-lab/README.md

   documentation for this, yet.
 - CTest Lab includes tests that are not built in the discovery results.
 See [#12](https://github.com/brobeson/ctest-lab/issues/12) for details.
+- CTest Lab does not run `ctest`; it runs the actual test commands.
+This means that CTest Lab does not support CTest features, yet.
+For example, features are not run, test properties such as `ENVIRONMENT` and `REQUIRED_FILES` are not respected.
+Watch [#15](https://github.com/brobeson/ctest-lab/issues/15) to see when I correct this.

+## User Manual

+Read the user manual at <https://brobeson.github.io/ctest-lab>.